drcjar/ipprf/scratch.md

  IPF patients have a higher bacterial burden https://www.atsjournals.org/doi/full/10.1164/rccm.201403-0541OC

- increased proportions of AMs lacking surface CD71 (the transferrinreceptor) in human patients with IPF
+ increased proportions of AMs lacking surface CD71 (the transferrin receptor) in human patients with IPF; probably results in more available iron for bugs and more bugs

  ??? muc5b snp assoc with prolonged survival.